rachelmoran28/cavefish_2019_pipeline/README.md

 For each raw bam file generated in Step 2, use picard to mark duplicates and add read group (i.e. sample name).

+Again need to generate a list of commands to feed into an array script:

+./make_picard_cavefish_commands.sh > picard_cavefish_commands.txt
+./make_picard_surface_commands.sh > picard_surface_commands.txt

+Then, edit array_picard.sh to include the .txt file with the commands you want to submit as an array job.

+I've included the job array PBS flag (i.e. #PBS t 1-N) in array_picard.sh, so it can just be submitted with qsub (no need to add t 1-N again when submitting the job).

 ########################################################################